Psychosis can be a stigmatized condition.

 Psychosis definition according to modern medicine

-In the past, the psychosis definition was vague.
-One physician’s interpretation was different from the other.
-However, medical experts today agree that psychosis is a condition that affects the mind and causes a severe disturbance in patients who gradually lose contact with reality and begin to exhibit delusions and experience hallucinations on multiple occasions.
-These episodes are triggered by either emotional or real-world developments.
-Put simply, this disease is characterized by brief or prolonged episodes when patients exhibit manic behavior and strong personality changes that cannot be explained.
+Psychosis is a condition that affects the mind and causes a severe disturbance in patients who gradually lose contact with reality and begin to exhibit delusions and experience hallucinations on multiple occasions.
+Either emotional or real-world developments trigger these episodes.
+The disease is characterized by brief or prolonged episodes when patients exhibit manic behavior and strong personality changes that cannot be explained.

 First diagnosis of Psychosis is recorded in 1845